Automation and Scripting

 # Apply profile and capture env exports into the current shelleval "$(aisw use codex work --emit-env)"

-# Or in a subshell(eval "$(aisw use claude work --emit-env)"; claude ...)--emit-env prints export VAR=value lines for any environment variables the profile activation sets (e.g. CLAUDE_CONFIG_DIR, CODEX_HOME).
+# Or in a subshell(eval "$(aisw use claude work --emit-env)"; claude ...)--emit-env prints export VAR=value or unset VAR lines for any environment variables the activation sets (e.g. CLAUDE_CONFIG_DIR, CODEX_HOME, GEMINI_API_KEY).

 Concurrency